-Conrad Centennial Singapore recently underwent a progressive refurbishment that encompassed the guest rooms, executive lounge plus a couple of new facilities by the swimming pool.
+Conrad Centennial Singapore underwent a progressive refurbishment in 2018 that encompassed the guest rooms, executive lounge plus a couple of new facilities by the swimming pool.
 I have personally stayed in this property quite a few times and always found the deliberately high beds one of the most comfortable among hotels in Singapore.
-Last week, the hotel invited me over – this time to experience what the newly renovated rooms and executive lounge have to offer.
+Recently, I returned for a staycation – this time to experience what the renovated rooms and executive lounge have to offer under the current situation.

-For this particular stay, I was billeted in one of the hotel’s popular Centennial Suites.
+For one of my previous stays, I was billeted in one of the hotel’s popular Centennial Suites.
 Measuring 63 square meters, think of it as a luxury one-bedroom condominium unit.
 Unlike some of the suites in newer hotels, this particular one comes with genuine partitions between bedroom, living area and bath.
 Most of these suites are also situated as corner rooms at either ends of the building so chances are, your bedroom will directly face the Fountain of Wealth at Suntec City.

 One of the best additions in all guest rooms post-renovation is the inclusion of a long day bed by the windows.
 In the Centennial Suite, this is even longer, allowing one to unwind and nap in the day while basking in natural light.
 The living area has a proper work desk but I much rather take advantage of the light and work while sitting on the dining ensemble instead.